 Now, God has been pressing upon me that it is time to take myself seriously as a musician.

 Over the past two years, there have been a number of distinct moments in which God has shown me that though classical music may no longer be a visible part of my life, He still sees it as part of who I am.
-(Most of which involved sobbing.)
-But up to this point, even when He has very clearly told me to practice the piano, keep up my skills, etc, I have only had bursts of inspiration to practice or do anything classical music related.
-(Sorry to have to admit this to you, but I have not been practicing..)
+(Most of these moments have involved tears.)

 It was one of those duh moments.
-It always starts in the hidden place, always.
+Of course.
+It always starts in the hidden place.